caiks/WBOT02/README.md

 This behaviour is excellent in the sense that likelihood is a good indicator for future potential, but shows that we need less cluttered frames - the model is quite poor for new scenes.
 Wotbot needs to be able to be able to identify the different objects independently at smaller scales, while having the overall scene at larger scales too.
 Should we extend the substrate to allow one full scale frame plus a dynamic variable scale frame?
 Or should that be arranged in levels, i.e. the higher level has temporal and two underlyings - the full scale scene and the scanned variable scale frame.

+Note on how the contour maps enables us to tell where the model is most concentrated for a given scene.
+Then we can know if our modelling mode and parameters are tending to produce models that are interested in areas that are also interesting to humans, i.e. socially significant areas such as faces.

 -->